Julie Nymann

 Biography

-Julie Nymann is an interdisciplinary artist working with immersive video and sound installation.
-Born 1987 in the suburbs of Copenhagen, Denmark.
-Nymann is currently attending The Royal Danish Academy of Fine Arts, Copenhagen, and holds a Certificate in Photography from the International Center of Photography in New York (2012).
+Julie Nymann (b.
+1987, Copenhagen) is an interdisciplinary artist specializing in immersive installations.
+She holds an MFA from The Royal Danish Academy of Fine Arts (2024) and a Certificate in Photography from the International Center of Photography, New York (2012).

 Artist Statement